danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 If no `"repeat"` is specified, then the given formal binds exactly one actual argument.
 The argument variable as bound is the same as the actual argument as passed (no extra wrapping).

-#### `varBind` &mdash; `@varBind{name: name, value: expression}`

-* `name: name` &mdash; Variable name to bind (typically a string).

-* `value: expression` (optional) &mdash; Expression node representing the value that the variable should take on when defined.

-This represents a variable binding (assignment) statement as part of a closure body.
-Nodes of this type are valid within the `statements` list of a `closure` or `fnDef` node.

-When run, the `value` expression is evaluated.
-If it evaluates to void, then evaluation fails (terminating the runtime).
-Otherwise, the `name` is looked up and resolved to a variable reference.
-It is an error (terminating the runtime) if no such variable is found, or if such a variable is found and it is not available for binding (or rebinding).
-Otherwise, the evaluated value is bound to the variable.

 #### `varDeclare` &mdash; `@varDeclare{name: name}`